 If you are looking to move into an area of Amsterdam where you will do a lot of sport and thus lose weight as a result, the Shallow Man strongly recommends moving to the Southeast part of the city.
-Due to the risk of being robbed, you will find yourself jogging or sprinting on a regular basis, which can only be good for the cardiovascular condition.
+Due to the risk of being robbed, you will find yourself jogging or sprinting regularly, which can only be good for your cardiovascular condition.
 “Where are the Police?” one might ask.
 They have a considerable presence and always go everywhere in pairs.
 Inside the Police station.

-There are many local artists based there, as can be witnessed by the vast amount of graffiti in just about every street.
-If you like football or going to concerts, the main arena and Ziggo dome are nearby.
-You will never be bored in Amsterdam Zuid Oost, excitement is guaranteed.
+Many local artists are based there, as can be witnessed by the vast amount of graffiti in just about every street.
+The main arena and Ziggo dome are nearby if you like football or going to concerts.
+You will never be bored in Amsterdam Zuid Oost.
+Excitement is guaranteed.

-The Shallow Man was once cast out into the wilderness by an angry Russian ex-girlfriend, and, for some time (it felt like forty days and forty nights), wandered through the desolate and depressing landscape that is Amsterdam East.
-If like Ebenezer Scrooge, you prefer splendid isolation, then Amsterdam East is for you.
+The Shallow Man was once cast out into the wilderness by an angry Russian ex-girlfriend and, for some time (it felt like forty days and forty nights), wandered through the desolate and depressing landscape of Amsterdam East.
+If you prefer splendid isolation like Ebenezer Scrooge, then Amsterdam East is for you.
 The smell of Kebab and other fast food fills the air, like the smell of sweat and smoke in an Amsterdam Bar after Eleven PM.
-If you are female, and in need of compliments, you’ll feel right at home there, as it’s barely possible to walk from one end of a street to another without encouraging shouts of “Schatje, Schatje “(sweety) or “hoer” (whore).
+If you are female and in need of compliments, you’ll feel right at home there, as it’s barely possible to walk from one end of a street to another without encouraging shouts of “Schatje, Schatje “(sweety) or “hoer” (whore).
 What’s also common is for women to be hissed at like female members of the snake family.
 If you enjoy being alone and would like to discourage unwanted visitors, this is the perfect part of Amsterdam to live, as most people won’t go anywhere near Amsterdam East after 7 pm.
-On the plus side, there is the Oosterpark, where many festivals take place during summertime.
+On the plus side is the Oosterpark, where many festivals occur during summertime.
 The Oosterpark is particularly popular with pickpockets, drug dealers and trainee doctors looking to get hands-on ER experience.

 The Harbor Club, a place that believes firmly in style over substance, is also situated at the very end of Amsterdam East.
 Many fine cars can be seen driving rapidly through the neighbourhood to that location.
 They then drive at high speed back to the more civilized areas such as Amsterdam Zuid, the Jordaan or Amstelveen.